n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.trellotrigger.md

 ### What is the Model ID?

-It is the ID of any model in Trello.
+It's the ID of any model in Trello.
 Depending on the use-case, it could be the User ID, List ID, and so on.